malev/freeling-client/README.md

-# Freeling Client
+# Freeling::Client

-Simple client wrapper for Freeling.
+Simple client wrapper for Freeling analyzer tool.
 If you need to install freeling on Ubuntu 14.04 just follow [this](https://gist.github.com/malev/d6a8b51c2ae0a762ab1d) guide.

 ## Example of usage: